 Asphalt Shingle Weight and Tonnage Planning

-If you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service instead.
-Pure asphalt tear-offs stay on our standard roofing line—we handle the sorting based on exactly what you load.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service.
+Pure asphalt tear-offs stay on our standard lineup, but mixed loads require a different disposal path for proper sorting.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition